 Renal denervation is just one example of how Penn Medicine is continually at the forefront of innovative care.
 When you choose our team, you benefit from:

-• Access to clinical trials: Renal denervation is an investigational therapy that's not yet widely available.
-When you come to Penn, you have access to a wide range of treatment options tailored to your needs, including clinical trial therapies.
+- Access to the latest therapies: Renal denervation is a therapy that's not yet widely available.
+When you come to Penn, you have access to a wide range of treatment options tailored to your needs, including clinical trials and newly FDA-approved therapies.

 Make an Appointment